Firstrade (The Lowest Cost Options Brokerage)

 Open Firstrade Account

-Webull (The Lowest Cost Options Brokerage)
+Webull (The Cheapest Options Broker)

 Option commissions: $0 base, $0 per contract, $0 exercises and assignments